vrockai/pipeline-test/docs/content.md

 ---

-## Microbiome and metabolome patterns after lung transplantation reflect underlying disease and chronic lung allograft dysfunction.
+## Microbiome and metabolome patterns after lung transplantation reflect underlying disease and chronic lung allograft dysfunction
- 10.10.2024, _C Martin, KS Mahan, TD Wiggen, AJ Gilbertsen, MI Hertz, RC Hunter, RA Quinn_

-_Humans, Lung Transplantation, Metabolome, Microbiota, Bronchoalveolar Lavage Fluid, Male, Female, Middle Aged, Adult, RNA, Ribosomal, 16S, Allografts, Aged, Bacteria, Lung, Metabolomics, Lung Diseases, Cystic Fibrosis, Pulmonary Disease, Chronic Obstructive_
-Progression of chronic lung disease may lead to the requirement for lung transplant (LTx).
-Despite improvements in short-term survival after LTx, chronic lung allograft dysfunction (CLAD) remains a critical challenge for long-term survival.
-This study investigates the molecular and microbial relationships between underlying lung disease and the development of CLAD in bronchoalveolar lavage fluid (BALF) from subjects post-LTx, which is crucial for tailoring treatment strategies specific to allograft dysfunctions.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01893-y)

-10.1186/s40168-024-01893-y

 ---

-## Visceral adiposity in postmenopausal women is associated with a pro-inflammatory gut microbiome and immunogenic metabolic endotoxemia.
+## Visceral adiposity in postmenopausal women is associated with a pro-inflammatory gut microbiome and immunogenic metabolic endotoxemia
- 07.10.2024, _M Gaber, AS Wilson, AE Millen, KM Hovey, MJ LaMonte, J Wactawski-Wende, HM Ochs-Balcom, KL Cook_

-_Female, Gastrointestinal Microbiome, Endotoxemia, Humans, Postmenopause, Animals, Aged, Mice, Lipopolysaccharides, Intra-Abdominal Fat, Inflammation, Aged, 80 and over, Mice, Inbred C57BL, Adiposity, Bacteria, Acute-Phase Proteins, Feces, Obesity, Abdominal, Absorptiometry, Photon, Carrier Proteins, Membrane Glycoproteins_
-Obesity, and in particular abdominal obesity, is associated with an increased risk of developing a variety of chronic diseases.
-Obesity, aging, and menopause are each associated with differential shifts in the gut microbiome.
-Obesity causes chronic low-grade inflammation due to increased lipopolysaccharide (LPS) levels which is termed "metabolic endotoxemia."
-We examined the association of visceral adiposity tissue (VAT) area, circulating endotoxemia markers, and the gut bacterial microbiome in a cohort of aged postmenopausal women.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01901-1)

-10.1186/s40168-024-01901-1

 ---

-## Abundance measurements reveal the balance between lysis and lysogeny in the human gut microbiome
+## Abundance measurements reveal the balance between lysis and lysogeny in the human gut microbiome.
+ 10.10.2024, _J Lopez, S McKeithen-Mead, H Shi, TH Nguyen, KC Huang, BH Good_

+The human gut contains diverse communities of bacteriophage, whose interactions with the broader microbiome and potential roles in human health are only beginning to be uncovered.
+Here, we combine multiple types of data to quantitatively estimate gut phage population dynamics and lifestyle characteristics in human subjects.
+Unifying results from previous studies, we show that an average human gut contains a low ratio of phage particles to bacterial cells (~1:100), but a much larger ratio of phage genomes to bacterial genomes (~4:1), implying that most gut phage are effectively temperate (e.g., integrated prophage, phage-plasmids, etc.).
+By integrating imaging and sequencing data with a generalized model of temperate phage dynamics, we estimate that phage induction and lysis occurs at a low average rate (~0.001-0.01 per bacterium per day), imposing only a modest fitness burden on their bacterial hosts.
+Consistent with these estimates, we find that the phage composition of a diverse synthetic community in gnotobiotic mice can be quantitatively predicted from bacterial abundances alone, while still exhibiting phage diversity comparable to native human microbiomes.
+These results provide a foundation for interpreting existing and future studies on links between the gut virome and human health.

 [Source](https://www.biorxiv.org/content/10.1101/2024.09.27.614587v1)

+10.1101/2024.09.27.614587

 ---